microsoft/web_replay/README.md

 > It may be necessary to terminate all the browser processes before launching for the command-line parameters to be included.
 > If Edge's [**Startup Boost**](https://support.microsoft.com/en-us/topic/get-help-with-startup-boost-ebef73ed-5c72-462f-8726-512782c5e442) feature is enabled, it may be necessary to disable it to ensure the command-line parameters are included.

-> [!TIP]
-> The optional parameter `--excludes_list` accepts a space-separated list of domains for
-> which web_replay will always fetch data from the live internet.

 ### Record an archive on HOST PC
 The web_replay server on the HOST PC can be started in two ways: **Standard** and **Proxy**.
 The **Standard** method is recommended for most cases, while the **Proxy** method is useful when the DUT cannot be configured to point to the HOST PC directly.